mergewave/DevOps/Docker/README.md

----
-sidebar_position: 1
-title: Docker Introduction
-description: An introduction to Docker, a platform designed to simplify the development, deployment, and management of applications in a containerized environment.
-tags: ["Docker", "Containerization", "DevOps"]
-keywords: ["Docker", "Containerization", "DevOps"]
-slug: "/docker"
----

 ### Overview of Docker

 Docker is an open-source platform designed to simplify the development, deployment, and management of applications in a containerized environment, also known as Docker containers.
 Docker containers are a lightweight and portable way to package and run applications, enabling developers to package their applications with all the required dependencies and configurations in a single package that can be easily moved between any environment.
 Docker containers are simply the running instance of a Docker image.